Las Coloradas, Mexico

-While this “solar salt” production process is a natural one, the large pink lakes of Las Coloradas we see today were constructed by a company who produces salt on a much larger scale (500,000 tons per year).
+While this “solar salt” production process is a natural one, the large pink lakes of Las Coloradas that you can see today were built by a company who produces salt on a much larger scale (500,000 tons per year).

 You can often find pink flamingos hanging out in the pink lakes.